STAT545-UBC/STAT545-UBC-original-website/hw00_homework-guidelines.md

 ### Organization of your coursework repository

 As the course goes on, you will accumulate many files in your repository.
-In due course, we will offer guidelines on using sub-directories to organize things.
+In due course, we will discuss the of use sub-directories to organize things.

 BTW we truly mean [directories or "folders"](http://en.wikipedia.org/wiki/Directory_(computing)) -- NOT a [Git branch](http://git-scm.com/book/en/Git-Branching) or anything fancy like that!

 You have a top-level `README.md` for your repository.
 Once you create sub-directories, you may also want to have a `README.md` file in each sub-directory to serve as a landing pages for, e.g., a homework assignment or a data directory.

+As you get more advanced, here is more advice about [making your GitHub repo](bit006_github-browsability-wins.html) very browsable.

 ### Which files to commit